How to Start a

 What may be the scariest moment for most consultants is actually “closing a client.”
 Asking someone to hire you feels like you are forcing them to make a judgment about your value and pushing them to spend money.
 It’s a terrible feeling – unless you remember the real purpose behind your consulting.

-Closing a client doesn’t have to be uncomfortable.
+Closing a client doesn’t have to be hard, uncomfortable work.
 You need to remember two things.
 First, your purpose is to heal their pain.
-Second, don’t try to “sell them.”
+Second, ask them questions that lead them to knowing you can help them.
 Just use your natural consulting skills of questioning to lead a prospect into asking you, “When can you start?”

-When you first start consulting, it takes personal time with speaking, writing, and networking to fill your pipeline.
+When you first start building your independent consulting business you will spend a lot of time speaking, writing, and networking to fill your prospect pipeline.
 Although this brings in clients, you can never let up.
 You have to continually hustle.
 This is exhausting, but there is a better way.

 Once your consulting business is working, you want to build a marketing machine that automatically keeps you your pipeline full.
 A marketing machine will automatically and continuously bring in qualified leads and prospects to fill your pipeline.